mtilda/bucketofscience/README.md

 make install
 ```

-To install a new package, [activate the virtual environment](#activate-the-environment) and run:
+To install a new package, [activate the environment](#activate-the-environment) and run:

 ```bash
 pip install <package>